/

 During menopause, declining estrogen disrupts the body’s temperature regulation and stress response, which is why many women experience night sweats and restless sleep.
 Magnesium plays a key role here because it helps regulate the hypothalamic-pituitary-adrenal (HPA) axis, the system that controls how your body responds to stress.

 Low magnesium is linked to higher cortisol, and elevated nighttime cortisol has been associated with more intense hot flashes.
-Clinical trials back this up: one randomized, double-blind study of postmenopausal women found that supplementing with up to 1,200 mg/day of magnesium oxide significantly reduced the frequency and severity of hot flashes.
+Clinical trials back this up: one randomized, double-blind study of postmenopausal women found that supplementing with up to 1,200 mg/day of magnesium significantly reduced the frequency and severity of hot flashes.

 Reviews also show that magnesium supplementation improves sleep onset and quality, particularly in women struggling with anxiety and restlessness at night.